2020 Photographer of the Year: what it takes to win

 For more than 15 years, she has been running individual sessions with photographers and other creatives to guide them though image selection and career questions, along with being a great source of inspiration to help them reignite and realise their passion.

-The 2018 Photographer of the Year presented by Panasonic is open now.
-With more than $45,000 in cash and prizes for the winners and runners up, it is the largest competition for amateur photographers in the Southern Hemisphere.
-You can find out more about the prizes for 2018 here, and the enter the competition here.
+The 2020 Photographer of the Year presented by Nokia is open now.
+With $30,000 in cash and prizes for the winners and runners up, it is the largest competition for amateur photographers in the Southern Hemisphere.
+You can find out more about the competition here.